 A.1.
-Market Price Support (MPS): On quantities domestically produced (excluding for on-farm feed use -- Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of production (VP) by commodity group [for each commodity group: ( $\Sigma$ MPS for MPS commodities) / ( $\Sigma$ VP for MPS commodities) x VP for total group; the total MPS is then calculated as the sum of MPS by commodity group].
-For China, the commodity groups considered are: group 1 (crops), group 2 (livestock).
+Market Price Support: On quantities domestically produced (excluding for on-farm feed use -- Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of agricultural production [(Σ MPS for MPS commodities) / (I.1) x 100].